Frequently asked questions about summer camp at Portland Audubon.

 Frequently Asked Questions

-What are the qualifications for the instructors and counselors, and what is the staff-to-camper ratio?
+What are the qualifications for the Environmental Educators, Interns and Counselors, and what is the staff-to-camper ratio?

-A typical ratio of one instructor to every five campers (1:8 for older groups) ensures that students receive individualized attention.
-Instructors are environmental educators with college degrees and experience in the natural world.
-Counselors and Counselors-in-training are college students, high-school graduates, or high school students with an interest in working with children.
+A typical ratio of one instructor to every five campers (1:6 for older groups) ensures that students receive individualized attention.
+Environmental Educators are professional teachers with college degrees and experience in the natural world.
+Interns are college students working towards a degree in the environmental of teaching field and Counselors are high-school graduates, or high school students with an interest in working with children.
 All of our staff have had a federal fingerprint background check.

 What is your instructors' medical training?

-All camp staff, including counselors-in-training, are trained in first aid and CPR.
+All camp staff, including counselors, are trained in first aid and CPR.
 Instructors also have Epi-pen certification.
 All programs have emergency procedure plans in place.

 Do you offer before or after care?